CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-KVM.md

 author: Cumulus Networks
 weight: 35
 ---
-The solution described in this chapter requires four components:
+Running Cumulus VX with Vagrant and KVM requires four components:

 - **libvirt** provides an abstraction language to define and launch VMs, but is normally used just to launch single VMs.
 It uses XML to represent and define the VM.
 - **KVM** works exclusively with QEMU and performs hardware acceleration for x86 VMs with Intel and AMD CPUs.
 KVM and QEMU arehypervisors that emulate the VMs; the pair is often called KVM/QEMU or just KVM.